Bishnu-prasad-Sahu/Fully-Responsive-Fligh-Booking-Frontend/readme.md

-# ✈️ Flight Booking Website
+# ✈️ Flight Booking UI Demo Website

 A **responsive, interactive, and feature-rich flight booking website** built using **HTML**, **CSS**, and **JavaScript**.
 This project simulates the user experience of booking flights online, complete with intuitive date pickers, dynamic form validation, responsive design, and additional features like weather and temperature display.